ashscodes/go-notes/README.md

-# Simple Notes
+# Go Notes

-Simple Notes is a React frontend for a Go note taking/wiki application.

-You can check out the Go tutorial for how to build the wiki - [https://golang.org/doc/articles/wiki/](https://golang.org/doc/articles/wiki/)
+Go Notes is a [golang](https://golang.org/) app that allows the user to store personal notes among other features.

+The front end is static HTML templates that use [Semantic UI](https://semantic-ui.com/)

 ## Go Packages Used

-## React Packages Used
+TBC

 ## Instructions For Use

+TBC